 Checking if a web application meets the standard of PWAs is very easy.
 Lighthouse from Google ships with an ad-hoc Progressive Web App audit that can be run via Chrome Developer Tools.
-It is located in the Audits panel of Chrome Developers Tools.
+It’s located in the Audits panel of Chrome Developers Tools.
 Needless to say, we highly recommend you check it out and audit your web application!

 Progressive Web Applications are a great choice for many companies due to their easy-to-port and multi-platform nature.

-We have seen an increasing interest in PWAs from our customers, and in the last year, both a number of unofficial “app stores” (like Appscope) and better tooling have come to life.
+We’ve seen an increasing interest in PWAs from our customers, and in the last year, both a number of unofficial “app stores” (like Appscope) and better tooling have come to life.

 It already comes with a number of optimizations around performance and engagement that make it feel snappy and as close to a mobile application as possible.